geneontology/annotation_extensions/doc/results_in_morphogenesis_of.md

 ### Usage
 The relationship that links an entity with the process that results in the formation and shaping of that entity over time from an immature to a mature state.

+### Comment
+Example of use: an annotation of gene X to cell morphogenesis with results_in_morphogenesis_of CL:0000540 (neuron) means that at the end of the process an input neuron has attained its shape.

 ### Subsets
 [display_for_curators, AE_cellular_component, AE_cell_or_anatomical]